 The donut hole is a limit on what your prescription drug plan will cover, and it applies to all Medicare clients who don’t have Extra Help.
 The donut hole will be going away in 2020, but for now, here’s a cost breakdown for 2019:

-You will pay for 100 percent of your drug costs until you hit your deductible, which is $415 in 2019.
-Once you meet your deductible, you will only pay a small percentage of your drug costs until you’ve spent $3,820.
-At that point, you enter the “donut hole,” in which you will pay up to 25 percent for brand-name drugs and up to 37 percent of generic drugs.
-The donut hole will end once you spend $5,100 on prescription drugs.
+You will pay for 100 percent of your drug costs until you hit your deductible, which is $435 in 2020.
+Once you meet your deductible, you will only pay a small percentage of your drug costs until you’ve spent $4,020.
+At that point, you enter the you will pay up to 25 percent for brand-name drugs and up to 25 percent of generic drugs until you reach $6,350.
 At that point, you will only be responsible for five percent of your drug costs for the rest of the year.

 Some Medicare plans offer additional coverage to protect you from the donut hole.
 That’s something you can ask your agent about when you meet to discuss your coverage options!